DEQetimm/intro-r-2024/README.md

 Data for exercises are found in this repository in the `data` directory.
 Instructor led exercises will be made available in the `R` directory at the end of each day.

-The morning was spent working on ssh key generation.And there are people who waffle about using serial commas.
+The morning was spent working on ssh key generation.
+And there are people who waffle about using serial commas.